 - Trendy meme references (dated within months)

-- Designs that require explanation (if it's not instant, it's not a hat design)
+- Designs that require explanation (if it's not instant, it won't sell on a hat)

 Pricing Your Print on Demand Hats for Maximum Profit

-For a dad hat that costs $16 to produce with $5 shipping:
+For a dad hat costing $16 to produce with $5 shipping:

 Platform-Specific Pricing